 - To enable effective cooperation between industry and governments to improve chemical product stewardship and safe use.

 The CD has maintained a focus on regulatory cooperation and the application of good regulatory practices throughout its tenure, developing in 2008 a set of Principles for Best Practice in Chemical Regulation and subsequently in 2016 a Best Practice Principles Checklist for Chemicals Regulation to help economies apply those principles during the regulatory review and rule-making process.
-The CD will continue to advance the following topics in 2021:
+In 2020, the CD endorsed the APEC CD Regulatory Cooperation Report to identify, share, and capture best practices and actionable approaches for APEC chemical regulators seeking to engage in regulatory cooperation with trade partners.
+The CD continues to advance the following topics in 2021:

 - Preventing barriers to trade in chemicals through regulatory cooperation

 - Facilitating the flow of critical inputs for essential goods to combat COVID-19 such as personal protective equipment, medical equipment, cleaning, and disinfecting supplies

 - Aligning implementation of the UN Globally Harmonized System of Classification and Labelling of Chemicals (GHS)

 - Addressing emerging issues such as marine debris and waste management of plastic